In most cases, daily allowance claims are processed within two weeks. Half of all claims are processed within a week.

 Please remember to contact your unemployment fund immediately if your circumstances change.
 This may be, for example, regarding your salary, corporate income, or social security benefits that impact on your daily allowance, and you have a duty to report them to the fund.

 Earnings-related daily allowance is classed as taxable income and you may want to order a tax card that takes your benefits into account so that the correct tax rate is applied.
 The fund records your tax rate as that which it was at the beginning of the year in relation to your salary, but the tax rate applied to your salary is increased to at least 25% when you are in receipt of earnings-related daily allowance.
 The fastest way to get a new tax card is online at www.vero.fi/verokortti.
-You can print the tax card yourself or send it by mail to an address of your choosing.
 Please note that you can also send a tax card directly to your own unemployment fund via the online service.

 If you participate in an employability service organised by the TE office, you will receive a daily allowance from the days you spend on the e.g. course even if you have a cooling off period or a personal liability.
 You can find more information about the employability services here.